yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

     - **Subscription**: Select the subscription you are using for this hands-on lab.
     - **Resource group**: Select the hands-on-lab-SUFFIX resource group from the dropdown list.
     - **Location**: Select the location you used for the hands-on-lab-SUFFIX resource group.
-    - **Managed Instance Name**: Accept the default value, **sqlmi**. **NOTE**: The actual name must be globally unique, so a unique string will be generated from your Resource Group and appended to the name during provisioning.
+    - **Managed Instance Name**: Accept the default value, **sqlmi**. **Note**: The actual name must be globally unique, so a unique string will be generated from your Resource Group and appended to the name during provisioning.
     - **Admin Username**: Accept the default value, **sqlmiuser**.
     - **Admin Password**: Accept the default value, **Password.1234567890**.
     - **V Cores**: Accept the default value, **16**.